chzyer-other/AndFree/README.md

 As an alternative, you can get the same results by writing follows:

 	Line data = new dbcore.popup(){{
+		//you may set the target table, maybe it will no need this in the future(I can't fix it in a while) setDBParse(dbcore.popup.class);

 		select(data);
 		where(type.v(1));
 	}}.result();